kevinboss/heartbeat/README.md

 1. Fork or clone this repository.
 2. Add the Heartbeat YAML configuration file to your `./hearts` directory.
-3. Commit the file to your repository.
+3. Create a PR for this repo or host it on your own.

 Heartbeat will do the rest, keeping your project's pulse visible to all.